LemesoftNostalgic/sprint-o-matic/README.md

 4. Start the "main.py" from src folder of sprint-o-matic (click the "main" icon or use command "python main.py" from the command line)

 The [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) contains also pre-built applications for Linux and Windows as executables.
-The Windows PyInstaller executable is not signed by Microsoft so the [microsoft answer for cases when Pyinstaller-created executable is incorrectly flagged](https://answers.microsoft.com/en-us/windows/forum/all/where-executables-created-by-pyinstaller-are-being/09e58a6b-01f3-4e72-8765-6542ef7291f4) should be taken into account.
+The Windows PyInstaller executable is not signed by Microsoft, but I followed the [microsoft answer for cases when Pyinstaller-created executable is incorrectly flagged](https://answers.microsoft.com/en-us/windows/forum/all/where-executables-created-by-pyinstaller-are-being/09e58a6b-01f3-4e72-8765-6542ef7291f4).

 If you really want, you can re-build the executables from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows)